 Health care majors have the benefit of entering a field that has experienced a far lower unemployment rate than the national average.
 As of June 2013, the national unemployment rate was 7.6%, whereas the unemployment rate for health care workers was only 4.6%, according to the latest information available from the U.S. Bureau of Labor Statistics.
 Especially for those working in large cities with numerous patients, health care grads can anticipate strong job security, no matter which specific path they choose.

 The number of health care jobs is growing rapidly due to the demand for medical services for an aging baby boomer population, which is good news for health care majors.
 In addition, as the U.S. population continues to climb, demand should remain high for health care workers.
-This growth is seen in many different areas within health care.
-For example, employment of medical assistants is expected to increase 31% from 2010 to 2020, which is much faster than average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment of medical assistants is expected to increase 31% from 2010 to 2020, which is much faster than average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
 The career fields of registered nurse and pharmacist in particular are projected to be strong, growing 26% and 25% respectively, the BLS reports.
-These aren’t the only health care jobs that are expected to be rife with employment opportunities, though.
 Browse our health care career profiles to learn more about specific jobs within this industry that would be ideal for health care majors.